FDio/vpp/test/doc/index.rst

 Virtual environment
 ###################

-Virtualenv_ is a python module which provides a means to crate an environment containing the dependencies required by the |vtf|, allowing a separation from any existing system-wide packages. |vtf|'s Makefile automatically creates a virtualenv_ inside build-root and installs the required packages
+Virtualenv_ is a python module which provides a means to create an environment containing the dependencies required by the |vtf|, allowing a separation from any existing system-wide packages. |vtf|'s Makefile automatically creates a virtualenv_ inside build-root and installs the required packages